LiliiaBgdnv/GWAS_project/README.md

 **Complex trait**
 <img width="1388" alt="image" src="https://github.com/LiliiaBgdnv/GWAS_project/assets/109213422/b4020276-a790-4433-9291-8776beef578b">

-As you can see, with a threshold of **0.05 only 1 SNPs were found for the complex trait, and no SNPs were found at all for the simple trait**, so we had to lower the threshold to 0.02 for the rest of the analysis in order to compare the SNPs found by each model.
+As evident from the plot, with a threshold of **0.05 only 1 SNPs were found for the complex trait, and no SNPs were found at all for the simple trait**, so we had to lower the threshold to 0.02 for the rest of the analysis in order to compare the SNPs found by each model.

 **Simple trait**
 ![image](https://github.com/LiliiaBgdnv/GWAS_project/assets/109213422/b19e31bc-b854-4569-a280-54f7971d8bb3)